 Graduate students must complete 67% of credits attempted each year.

 Federal aid recipients must demonstrate continued progress towards degree requirements to ensure that they will complete the program within the maximum time frame.
 Students generally may attempt up to 150% of the credits required to complete the degree requirements.
 Once the maximum time frame has been reached, the student becomes ineligible for further federal financial aid.
 If at any point a determination is made that a student will not be able to meet their degree requirements within 150% of the program length, or graduate with the required GPA, they become immediately ineligible for federal financial aid.
+There are no appeals for the maximum timeframe standard.
 For examples, see Student Financial Services' Satisfactory Academic Progress (SAP) page.

 Credits for courses with a grade of W will be counted as attempted credits, but not credits earned in determining federal SAP.
 Receiving a W grade will impact pace as outlined in the Undergraduate Academic Progress Chart since the course will count as attempted credits, but not earned.